pluggdapps/pluggdapps/docs/glossary.rst

     ``baz.css`` in the ``static`` subdirectory of the ``mypackage`` Python :term:`package`.

+  plugin name
+    Lower case name of the plugin class.
+For eg, if class by name ``HTTPEPollServer`` derives from base :class:`Plugin`, then its plugin-name is ``httpepollserver``.

+  plugin canonical name
+    Lower case name of the plugin class prefixed with package in which the class is defiend.
+For eg, if class ``HTTPEPollServer`` plugin is implemented by ``pluggdapps`` package, then the canonical name of the plugin is ``pluggdapps.httpepollserver``.

   interface
     An interface specification is a python psuedo-class defining a collection of attributes and methods, where methods are mostly used as